When Composite Likelihood Meets Stochastic Approximation: Simulation Studies

 \subsection{Experiments for Example \ref{ex:pl}}

 While the previous example clearly shows the statistical convenience of relying on $\mathcal{P}_2$ or $\mathcal{P}_3$ rather than $\mathcal{P}_1$, the experiments in this second example illustrate how these differences vary based on the model considered.
-That is, since the discrepancy in the asymptotic covariance of the considered estimators depends on the matrices $\bm{H}$ and $\bm{J}$, such a gap can be more or less evident according to the model analysed.
+Since the discrepancy in the asymptotic covariance of the considered estimators depends on the matrices $\bm{H}$ and $\bm{J}$, such a gap can be more or less evident according to the model analyzed.
 Compared to the previous example, this difference is much more apparent in the gamma frailty model, as illustrated below.

-Similarly to the previous experiments, we assess the performances of Algorithm~\ref{algo:csgd} for $n\in\{2500, 5000, 10000\}$ and $p\in\{20,30\}$.
+Similarly to the previous experiments, we assess the performances of Algorithm~\ref{algo:csgd} for $n\in\{2,500, 5,000, 10,000\}$ and $p\in\{20,30\}$.
 Note that, from $p=20$ to $p=30$, the dimension of the parameter space goes from $d=22$ to $d=32$ while the computational burden per iteration more than doubles since $K$ increases from $K=190$ to $K = 435$.
-Given the large number of likelihood contributions considered compared to the Ising model, we only assess the performances of \texttt{recycle\_standard} and \texttt{recycle\_hyper}, and not their exact versions.
+Given the large number of likelihood contributions considered compared to the Ising model, we only assess the performances of \texttt{recycle\_standard} and \texttt{recycle\_hyper}, not their exact versions.
 In particular, $\mathcal{P}_3$ is the sampling scheme suffering the most from the hefty $K$.
 Accordingly, we increase the recycling window length to $l = 500$ for both estimators to have competitive computational times.
-For completeness, Appendix~\ref{app:sims} provides further experiments showing how different values of $l$ lead to comparable estimates for \texttt{recycle\_hyper} while having massive impacts on computational times.

-We set the true parameters as $\xi = 0.25$ and $\rho = 0.5$, while $\lambda_j$ equals $0.25$ if $j$ is even and $-0.25$ if odd.
-As in the previous experiments, optimization always starts from the null vector and all the performance criteria are evaluated for different running lengths of the algorithm.
-Results are reported setting $\eta_0=2$, whereas additional experiments for different values of $\eta_0$ are available in Appendix~\ref{app:sims}.
-Similarly to previous experiments, the value of $\eta_0$ shown is the stepsize minimising the mean square error performance at $T_n = 3n$ of \texttt{recycle\_standard} in the most challenging setting, i.e. $n = 2500, p = 30$.
+For completeness, the online Appendix C provides further experiments showing how different values of $l$ lead to comparable estimates for \texttt{recycle\_hyper} while having massive impacts on computational times.
+Similarly to previous experiments, the value of $\eta_0$ shown is the stepsize minimizing the mean square error performance at $T_n = 3n$ of \texttt{recycle\_standard} in the most challenging setting, i.e., $n = 2,500, p = 30$.